 Have you received a different credit score from a credit monitoring website than you did when applying for a car loan or mortgage?
 This isn’t just surprising for you: it’s a likely result.
-Canadians can use several free credit report sites to monitor their credit; they can also pay for credit monitoring and access to their scores.
+Canadians can use several free credit monitoring sites to check their score.

-These scores aren’t the same as the ones used by banks, mortgage lenders, and credit card companies.
+These scores aren’t the same as those used by banks, mortgage lenders, and credit card companies, though.

 What are the different credit monitoring companies providing scores to Canadians?

-There are several free credit monitoring services offering their own credit scores to help consumers monitor their credit use, including Credit Karma, Mogo, and Borrowell.
+Several free credit monitoring services offer their own credit scores to help consumers monitor their credit use, including Credit Karma, Mogo, and Borrowell.
 These services can be useful to determine if your credit information is accurate.

-Most credit decisions in Canada are made based on the FICO score, which is created by the Fair Isaac Corporation, a U.S.-based company that sells its information and scores to two credit monitoring companies, Equifax and TransUnion.
-Their scores, which differ from the FICO score and use different criteria, can also be used to make credit decisions.
+Most credit decisions in Canada are made based on the FICO score created by the Fair Isaac Corporation.
+This U.S.-based company sells its information and scores to two credit monitoring companies, Equifax and TransUnion.
+These credit bureaus also use unique calculations to determine your overall score.

-Over 90% of Canadian companies that use credit scores to determine loan and credit-worthiness use the FICO credit score.
+More than 90% of Canadian companies that use credit scores to determine loan and creditworthiness use the FICO credit score.

 What is the difference between a “soft” and a “hard” credit check?

 Checking your credit using an online credit monitoring site is a “soft” credit check.
-You may also pre-apply for a credit card or loan online with a “soft” credit check.
-These credit checks won’t impact your credit score.
+If you preapply for a credit card or loan online, it may also generate a “soft” credit check.
+These checks won’t impact your credit score.

 A “hard” credit check is a formal request for your credit information from FICO (or TransUnion or Equifax’s separate systems).
-If you're in need of a new credit card, are shopping for a home, or buying a car, it’s considered a “hard” credit check.
+If you need a new credit card, are shopping for a home, or finance a car, it’s considered a “hard” credit check.

-You should try to limit credit inquiries to the ones you really need.
-Multiple “hard” credit inquiries can drop your score because credit companies watch for consumers who look like they're going to take on a lot of debt, or who may be short on money.
+You should limit credit inquiries to the ones you need.
+Multiple “hard” credit inquiries can drop your score because credit companies watch for consumers who may take on a lot of debt or are short on funds.